Blazebit/jbake-maven-plugin/README.md

 ==========
 A Maven plugin for building and running JBake sites.

-This plugin is separate from [ingenieux's plugin](https://github.com/ingenieux/jbake-maven-plugin) although it was inspired by it.
+This plugin is separate from [ingenieux's plugin](https://github.com/ingenieux/jbake-maven-plugin), although it was inspired by it.
+Until the [pull request for allowing configuration overrides](https://github.com/jbake-org/jbake/pull/764) is merged and the 2.7 version of the official plugin is released, this plugin can be seen as a replacement for the [retired plugin](https://github.com/jbake-org/jbake-maven-plugin).

 The minimum requirements are Maven 3.0.0 and JDK 7.